 Osteopathy is a form of manual healthcare which recognises the important link between the structure of your body (skeleton, all joints, muscles, nerves) and the way it functions.
 Osteopaths focus on how the skeleton, joints, muscles, nerves, circulation, connective tissue and internal organs function as a holistic unit.

-Osteopaths are primary healthcare practitioners and are trained to recognise conditions that require medical referral.
+As osteopaths are primary healthcare practitioners, they are trained to recognise conditions that require medical referral.
 They are also trained to perform standard medical examinations of the musculoskeletal, cardiovascular, respiratory and nervous systems.

 Osteopathy is covered by most private health funds and by Medicare’s Chronic Disease Management (CDM) Plans.
-Osteopaths are registered providers for DVA patients, as well as by workers’ compensation schemes and motor accident insurers.
-You do not need generally need a GP referral to see an Osteopath unless you are claiming a CDM, Worker’s Compensation Claim or MVA.
+Osteopaths are registered providers for DVA patients, as well as by SIRA workers’ compensation schemes and motor accident insurers.
+You do not need generally need a GP referral to see an Osteopath unless you are claiming a CDM.
+Most levels of private health cover give rebates for treatment and our clinic has hicaps available to claim on the spot so you only pay the gap

 The most common complaints for which patients consult Osteopaths include:

-Osteopathy can also be of value in reducing the severity of symptoms in conditions such as asthma, gynaecological dysfunction, digestive disorders and chronic fatigue.
+Osteopathy can also be of value in reducing the severity of musculoskeletal symptoms which can often be associated with conditions such as asthma, gynaecological dysfunction, digestive disorders and headaches.

 Osteopathy is also excellent as a preventative treatment -don’t wait until you are in pain!